Casehero

 People are using price comparison search engines like Expedia or Kayak to find the lowest price, which has resulted in the unbundling of services to offer the lowest base price.

-Delta Air Lines had developed quantitative pricing analytics and revenue management tools to improve revenue generation amongst difficult economic conditions.
+Delta Air Lines developed quantitative pricing analytics and revenue management tools to improve revenue generation in difficult economic conditions.

 Ecological factors: